Max-Meldrum/id2203-project/README.md

-# ID2203 Project 2018 Starter Code for Kompics Scala
+# ID2203 Project 2018

-This project contains some code to get you started with the project.
+This project was for ID2203, Distributed Systems Advanced Course at KTH.

-You are encouraged to create your own forks and work on them, modifying everything and anything as you desire it.
+**Note: This project is meant to introduce the abstractions in the course, it is not a full-fledged production system**

 ## Tasks